 In any performance or production that features stylized movement or dance, it's likely that a choreographer is involved.
 Choreographers work in many different settings: with professional dancers in companies; with directors, actors, or singers in theater, film, and opera; and with producers of live events.
 On some projects, a choreographer may work mostly alone, creating a sequence of movement based on their own vision.
 On others, the choreographer must help realize the vision of a director or production team, a process that that is highly collaborative and sometimes challenging.
 Either way, the primary job of a choreographer is to create powerful, evocative, and communicative movement sequences.
 The secondary job, no less important, is to communicate these movements to the movers (dancers, actors, etc.), and, in some cases, work directly with them as a movement coach, shaping the performance.

+Many choreographers have a bachelor's degree in dance, although a master's degree is often necessary to teach at a university level.
 Choreographers often begin their careers as professional dancers, working as an assistant choreographer or in similar position whenever possible.
 After they've gained some experience teaching movements to dancers, aspiring choreographers may begin working as associate choreographers, contributing their own movements to collaborative pieces or creating entire movement pieces independently.
-Some choreographers continue onward to become creative directors of dance companies or similar institutions.
+They may also be credited as dance directors on pieces without original movements (i.e., pre-existing dance pieces).
+Some choreographers go on to become creative directors of dance companies or similar institutions.
 A number also become dance professors or movement coaches.
-Many choreographers have a bachelor's degree in dance, though a master's degree is often necessary to teach at a university.

 Anywhere there's an artistic production that needs dance or movement, there's work for a freelance choreographer.
 Finding that work is often a matter of building strong relationships with local performing groups and developing a reputation as an effective choreographer.
 There are also often in-house positions for choreographers at dance companies and teaching positions at dance schools.